-Partnership Change: Plan Ahead with a Buy Sell Agreement
+Partnership Change: How To Plan Ahead With a Buy-Sell Agreement

-Whatever the name sounds like, a buy sell agreement does not deal with the buying and selling of partnerships.
-Generally speaking, a buy sell agreement (or a buyout agreement) is a contract between all the partners in a business that deals with the future ownership of the business and partnership change.
+A buy-sell agreement is like a plan for the future of your business.
+It's sometimes called a business buyout agreement or a partnership buyout agreement.
+In general, a buy-sell agreement is a contract between all the partners in a business that deals with the future ownership of the business and partnership change.

-Because a buyout agreement is a binding contract, it can either stand by itself or it can be included inside of the partnership agreement.
+Because a buyout agreement is a binding contract, it can either stand by itself, or it can be included in the partnership agreement.
 It should generally cover important business decisions, such as:

-- Whether a partner can be bought out when he or she departs the business,
+- Whether a partner can be bought out when they depart the business

-- Who can buyout a partnership interest when a partner departs (this can include outsiders to the partnership, but is often limited to pre-existing partners), and
+- Who can buy a partnership interest when a partner departs (this can include outsiders to the partnership, but is often limited to pre-existing partners)

 As some commentators have put it, another way to think of a buyout agreement is like a prenuptial agreement for businesses.
 Even though you may all think at the outset that the partnership will last forever, sometimes things happen that will break up the partnership.